Rose Pruning Day

 Each session will last between two to three hours, however this is just a guide and people who are unable to stay for the full session are still welcome.
 A limited number of tools will be available on the day, but if volunteers have their own tools and could bring their secateurs and gloves along with them that would be helpful.

 Stoke Poges Memorial Gardens has a friendly volunteer group who meet up fortnightly for a couple of hours and support the gardens team by helping with weeding, pruning and planting.
-Regular volunteer sessions will be starting on Monday 13 March and new volunteers are always welcome.
+Regular volunteer sessions, the Garden Ninjas, will be starting on Thursday 14 March and new volunteers are always welcome.
+Last year we had over 250 hours of volunteer work in the gardens which made a huge difference.
 Green-fingered newcomers will be given an induction and a risk assessment leaflet to read and sign on their first visit.

 Spending time outside being active has been proven to hold significant health benefits.
 Volunteers don't have to come to every session, even if you only make it once a year, your help will be most welcome.
 It's a great way of meeting new people and keeping fit and healthy too.